AlanFoster/ticket-management-graphql-eventsourcing/readme.md

 ## Backend Dev

-The development flow consists of running the docker containers with `docker-compose up` attaching to the backend process with:
+The development flow consists of running the docker containers with `docker-compose up`.
+Any changes to the `backend/` folder will cause a reload of flask.

+It is possible to start a new shell into the backend process with:

 ```
 docker-compose exec backend /bin/sh